 Nhauruhoe featured as the terrifying Mount Doom in the Lord of the Rings movies.
 It’s one of the many cones of the vast Tongariro complex.
 You can see Nhauruhoe on the Tongariro Crossing, a beautiful walking track along 20 kilometres of steaming and colourful volcanic terrain from Mangatepopo to Ketetahi in New Zealand.

 Mount Etna is Europe’s most active volcano, and it’s in a constant state of excitement.
-Often it’s just quietly steaming away, sometimes even producing pretty smoke rings.
+Often it’s just quietly steaming away, and you can do many beautiful hikes in the summit area.
 But when it erupts it can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.

 At just over 450 metres, Mount Amos isn’t really that high, but its inclination gets rather steep & challenging.
 You’ll have to scramble your way up (and down again!) over huge granite boulders to reach the top of this peak in The Hazards mountain range.
 Once you’ve braved the hardcore scrambling bit, you’ll be rewarded with awe-inspiring views over Wineglass Bay and the Freycinet Peninsula on the east coast of Tasmania.